endlesspint8/endlesspint8.github.io/_drafts/2017-01-01-nfl-expert-picks-football-prediction-standings-2016.md

 **Newsletter**

-> Sign up for the <a href="http://bit.ly/ep8nlw" target="_blank">newsletter</a> and receive advance notice of posted content, added site features, and opportunities to ask questions & make suggestions for future data related beer pieces.
+> Sign up for the <a href="http://bit.ly/ep8nlw" target="_blank">newsletter</a> and receive advance notice of posted content, added site features and opportunities to ask questions & make suggestions for future data related beer pieces and miscellany.
 >
 > Drink well & stay curious, Reggie